4 Reasons Why Investors Should Avoid Gold ETFs

 - The firm's net asset value falls below a certain amount

 This type of volatility makes gold ETFs an investment that can fall through in worst-case scenarios.
-While this is true for any investment, the number of factors at play drastically increase the chance of this scenario.
+While this is true for any investment, the number of factors at play drastically increases the chance of this scenario.